 Types of Lumps and Bumps

-Fatty tumors happen most often in middle-aged or older dogs, especially around the ribs, although they can show up anywhere.
+- Fatty tumors happen most often in middle-aged or older dogs, especially around the ribs, although they can show up anywhere.
 They're considered a natural part of aging.
 Any breed can have them, but larger dogs and those who are overweight are more prone to them.
-Usually, no treatment is needed, unless they give the dog pain or cause trouble with moving around.

-An abscess is a buildup of pus under the skin.
+- An abscess is a buildup of pus under the skin.
 It can be caused by an infection or a bite from an insect or other creature.

 - A mast cell tumor is the most common skin cancer in dogs.
 They’re most often found in boxers, Boston terriers, Labradors, beagles, and schnauzers.

 If your dog has a lump, even if you find out it isn't cancerous, keep a close eye out for others, and have new ones tested.

 If your pal has lots of bumps and lumps, your vet might make a chart of their locations and sizes to make it easier to keep track of what’s new and what’s changed.